thanatipcast/finance/README.md

 2. Install the required packages by running `pip install -r requirements.txt`.
 3. Set the `FLASK_APP` environment variable to `application.py`.
 4. Run `flask run` to start the server.
-5. Open `http://localhost:5000` in your web browser to use the application.

 ## Files